flipp-oss/deimos/README.md

   schema 'MySchema'
   key_config field: 'my_field'
   record_class Widget

+  # Controls whether the batch is compacted before consuming.
+  # If true, only the last message for each unique key in a batch will be
+  # processed.
+  # If false, each message will be processed in order.
+  compacted false

   # Optional override of the default behavior, which is to call `delete_all`
   # on the associated records - e.g. you can replace this with setting a deleted
   # flag on the record.